 Bilateral Economic Relations

-Bahrain’s economy remains heavily dependent on oil and gas resources but has diversified in recent years.
-In 2018, oil and gas accounted for 17.8% of Bahrain’s GDP, followed by financial services (16.5%), manufacturing (14.5%), and government services (13.2%).
+Bahrain’s economy remains dependent on oil and gas resources but has diversified in recent years.
+In 2019, oil and gas accounted for 17.8% of Bahrain’s GDP, followed by financial services (16.5%), manufacturing (14.5%), and government services (11.8%).
 The Government of Bahrain has targeted five sectors for future growth: tourism, financial services, manufacturing, logistics and information technology.
-The first Gulf Cooperation Council Member State in which to discover oil in the 1930s, Bahrain currently sources its oil and gas from two fields: onshore Bahrain Field and Abu Sa’fa, an offshore field Bahrain shares with Saudi Arabia.
-The April 2018 discovery of large unconventional oil resources off the Kingdom’s western coast, as well as significant gas reserves discovered onshore, carry the potential to reinvigorate the sector.
+The first Gulf Cooperation Council Member State to discover oil in 1932, Bahrain currently sources its oil and gas from two fields: the onshore Bahrain Field and Abu Sa’fa, an offshore field shared with Saudi Arabia.
+Bahrain Petroleum Company (Bapco) is currently undergoing a $5 billion refinery modernization project, the largest capital project in the country’s history.
+The April 2018 discovery of large unconventional oil resources off the Kingdom’s western coast, as well as significant gas reserves discovered onshore, carry the long-term potential to reinvigorate the sector.

 The banking and finance sector is the largest non-oil contributor to Bahrain’s economy.
-Bahrain is home to 382 financial institutions and the second largest Islamic finance hub after Malaysia, with over $27.8 billion in assets under management.
+Bahrain is home to 376 financial institutions and the second largest Islamic finance hub after Malaysia, with over $31.4 billion in assets under management.
 Aluminum manufacturing accounts for the bulk of Bahrain’s manufacturing sector, and contributes 12 percent of GDP.
-Aluminum Bahrain (ALBA), the state-owned aluminum smelter, recently became the largest single-site aluminum smelter in the world with the November 2019 inauguration of its expansion.
+Aluminum Bahrain (ALBA), the state-owned aluminum smelter, recently became the largest single-site aluminum smelter outside of China with the November 2019 inauguration of its expansion.